 Students can either choose to do their internship in the UK or overseas (including Belgium, UAE, USA and Thailand).
 For overseas internship the partner will provide visa assistance but the student will be responsible for applying for their own visa.
 In some cases, the visa application will need to be made from the student’s home country.

-International students who apply to the Internship Pathway in the UK need a Tier 4 visa sponsored by Le Cordon Bleu which will only be given if a student meets UKVI requirements.
+International students who apply to the Internship Pathway in the UK need a Student Route visa sponsored by Le Cordon Bleu which will only be given if a student meets UKVI requirements.